bbv-87/bbv-87/README.md

 Python backend developer with extensive experience in networking, system administration, IT infrastructure, and technical leadership.

-I build backend services and APIs with an emphasis on maintainability, reliability, observability, and production operations.
+I build production-oriented backend systems with an emphasis on maintainability, reliability, observability, and operational simplicity.

 ### Areas of expertise

-- Backend development with Python
+- Python backend development
 - FastAPI, Django, Django REST Framework, and Flask
 - PostgreSQL, SQLAlchemy, and Pydantic
 - REST API design and relational data modelling
 - Docker, Nginx, Linux, and Bash
 - Monitoring, logging, and observability
-- IT infrastructure and network engineering
+- Network engineering and IT infrastructure
 - Technical leadership and team coordination

-### Current focus

-I'm focused on designing production-oriented backend systems, improving software architecture, and applying my infrastructure experience throughout the entire application lifecycle.

 ### GitHub activity